Per-product growth reviews

 The growth reviews should focus on analysing anomalies instead of expected metric behavior, especially as teams become more familiar with their data.

-Outside of the regular meetings, it’s the job of the Product Manager to regularly monitor these metrics, becoming an expert in their nuances.
+Outside of the regular monthly reviews, it’s the job of the Product Manager to regularly monitor these metrics, becoming an expert in their nuances.
 Should a metric deviate from the norm, they are responsible for presenting a well-researched explanation during the review.

 Contents